Phrenzi/slate/source/includes/_patron_app_notification.md

 > If current patron not subscribed before, still return status code 200 with empty body.

-This endpoint unsubscribe current patron from notification pool
+This endpoint authenticate by `Patron Token` and unsubscribe current patron from notification pool

 ### HTTP Request